Rizo650/RPA-SAP-Daily-Control/README.md

 This bot relies heavily on VBA (Visual Basic for Applications) macros to perform Excel operations that are inefficient or impractical using only UiPath activities.

-### VBA Macro Tasks:
+### VBA Macro Tasks

+The bot leverages a set of VBA scripts located in the `VBA/` folder to handle advanced Excel operations, including:

-- Cleaning and validating raw SAP data
+- Cleaning and removing unnecessary rows
+- Splitting columns (text-to-column) for multiple sheet types (e.g., BIK, PDDN, MEDICAL, COMMON, TRANSPORT, SAP)
+- Copying and organizing categorized rows
-- Applying complex formulas
+- Filling down formulas and lookup values
+- Validating result flags (e.g., NA, FALSE)
-- Formatting sheets and columns
+- Applying formatting (e.g., borders) and string conversion

-- Creating structured reports
+These VBA scripts allow the bot to efficiently transform SAP-exported data into a structured and validated report.

 ### Integration:
 - VBA scripts are stored in the `VBA/` folder.